amavrin/adjust_test_service/README.md

    to connect to the service.
 Another option was to use `nodePort` service type.

+5. For checking, I used
+   * simple self-deployed cluster
+   * "Docker desctop for MAC"

+   As I have a MAC-based computer, I did not use "minicube", as suggested in the task.

 # Build an image and push it to Docker hub

 ```